lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 infrastructure using [Gitlab CI](https://docs.gitlab.com/ee/ci/).

 A common pushback I've heard about being rigorous with testing research prototypes is "Hey!
 We're trying to write a paper, not production code!".
-That statement however, is non sequitur.
+That statement, however, is a non sequitur.
 A research prototype with tests is not a production system!
-I'm not suggesting that you add metrics, log retention, compliance checks, rolling upgrades, backwards compatibility and umpteen other things that production systems need (unless they're relevant to your research, obviously).
+I'm not suggesting that you add metrics, log retention, compliance checks, rolling upgrades, backwards compatibility, and umpteen other things that production systems need (unless they're relevant to your research, obviously).

 Use any automated tooling available to harden your code.
 For example, I configure all my Java projects to use